pharaox/artifact_trade/README.md

 In addition, the AI will never offer to pay more than their *short term budget* (the portion of the AI's budget that can be used for short term purchases), and will only sell if the other party offers enough gold to pay the full price.

-The AI is in general quite reluctant to buy artifacts that are useless, or sell artifacts that are useful to them.
 One of the most important factors is the artifact's QWA, which strongly correlates with rarity.
-When selling, you may find it quite hard to find buyers for *Common* artifacts, and progressively easier for artifact of higher rarities.
-When buying, you may find it quite easy to find sellers for *Common* artifacts, and progressively harder for artifact of higher rarities.
+When selling, you may find it quite hard to find buyers for common artifacts, and progressively easier for artifact of higher rarities.
+When buying, you may find it quite easy to find sellers for common artifacts, and progressively harder for artifact of higher rarities.
 You could also spend a hook if you have one on a character to increase their willingness to buy or sell.

-Note that AI rulers will regularly initiate buy and sell artifact interactions with other AI characters (never the player), and this will sometimes result in actual trades.
+AI rulers will regularly initiate buy and sell artifact interactions with other AI characters (never the player), and this will sometimes result in actual trades.

 ### Valid Buyers and Sellers